TheFuturoHouse.com | Latest Site News & Updates

 Mark tells us that his Futuro came from Colorado in eight sections so either it had not been joined and sealed or at some point post manufacture the joins and seals had been reversed.

 The Futuro sections were delivered to the street and then "man handled" up the steep slope to the current site where they were then assembled.
 The area where the Futuro is located was tough enough for us to get around carrying nothing but a camera; Mark tells us he had a group of individuals assisting in the task but nevertheless it must have been quite challenging.

 Mark is planning on completing restoration of the Futuro over time.
 To date the exterior has been refinished and the flat windows that were installed when Mark purchased the Futuro have been replaced with "domed" windows.
 At this time the interior remains empty.

-Once again I want to extend my thanks to Mark for inviting me to visit and to share photographs of his Futuro here.
+Once again we want to extend our thanks to Mark for inviting us to visit and allowing us to share photographs of his Futuro here.
 Hopefully sometime in the future when the unit is fully refurbished he might be persuaded to put up with another visit; it would be really interesting to see the completed project.

 "OLIVIER ZAHM - Can you tell us about the '70s bubble house?

 MARK HADDAWY - Matti Suuronen designed the Futuro house in 1968.
 I bought it in a design auction and had it moved to Los Angeles from Colorado.
 I've spent the last four years restoring it.

 The article was accompanied by this photograph displayed courtesy of Purple Magazine.